AdguardTeam/AdguardKnowledgeBase/pages/02.general/15.dns-filtering-android/docs.en.md

 ### What is DNSCrypt and why is it important?

 If you use regular client-server protocol, you are at risk of your DNS requests being intercepted and, subsequently, eavesdropped and/or altered.
 The experiments [show that](https://blog.adguard.com/dns-track-you/) the DNS tracking can even be used to collect a 'profile of interests' for any user.
-Luckily, Adguard offers [DNSCrypt](https://dnscrypt.org/) - a special protocol that encrypts communication with the DNS server, thus preventing tampering and tracking by any third party including your ISP.
+Luckily, AdGuard offers [DNSCrypt](https://dnscrypt.org/) - a special protocol that encrypts communication with the DNS server, thus preventing tampering and tracking by any third party including your ISP.

 ![dnscrypt-scheme](DNSCrypt.png)